cubesatlab/cubedos/README.md

   terminate for the same reason as `main_file` but after the cancelation of Series #1 there should be no further output.

-These programs are all written to the `src/check/build` folder.
+These programs are all written to the `build` folder.

 The program Merc, in a separate repository, is a Scala program for generated CubedOS API packages.
 It is possible to write these packages manually following, for example, the templates